miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 Well, it's time to bring your own server again separate from Jupyter.
 I wrote about that ad nauseam by now.
 I cracked the code.
-It's best served with nix, but there is a GNU verion of the fix called guix on the way, but it doesn't have Mac-friendly powerhouses making installers for it the way Deterministic Systems does for nix.
+It's best served with nix, but there is a GNU version of the fix called guix (pronounced geeks) on the way, but it doesn't have Mac-friendly powerhouses making installers for it the way Deterministic Systems does for nix.
 And so for now, nix.
 But I'm confident all cross-platform scripts with be readily portable to guix in the future with a little AI help once Mac support for guix matures.
+This brings nothing less than the original promise of Unix as a universal interoperable portable OS that carries all its apps to be just as portable around with it.
+Similar to the dream and promise of Java.
+Turns out flat-packing Linux with a key/value hash store handled the same way on any host OS that can handle it is the answer.
+That means Macs AND Windows (through WSL) for the ultimate in whole tech infrastructures that flow like water between heterogeneous hardware.
+And now development and deployment is more like just development&#151;and a much simplified form of single-tenant development at that.

 OMG, so many subtopics in this discussion.
 All to work up the clarity and the motivation to work on the new Pipualte pipeline tech.
 Workflows that shove the complexity to just the right places.
 Simple text files for complex automations.
 Unix pipe inspired, HTMX and SQLite enabled, and ultimately FastHTML scaffolding and glue.